-Alpha Testing the Product
+Alpha Testing a Product - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.